 The location is right on the beach and about a mile and a half stroll to downtown.
 We drove in one afternoon but most of the time we just kept our car at the hotel and walked everywhere.
 It manages to feel like a quiet beach getaway while still being walkable to the main attractions.

-Where we ate in Santa Barbara:
+Where to eat in Santa Barbara:

 Toma: The best meal of the weekend was, hands down, the Italian food at Toma.
 Be sure to make reservations in advance.
 Everything we had was delicious.